How old do I have to be to come and participate?

 Are there intramural sports?

-Yes, there are several intramural sports that you can sign up for online or on site.
-At the moment the intramural sports include: Tennis and flag football.
+Yes, intramural sports will include Mantanagae and Paintball.
+You can sign up online or on site.
 There is no charge for playing an intramural sport.

 If I am not part of a team in my region, is it still worth it for me to come?
 Are there other things to do?